ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

         67cc8ba..af82538  master -> master
       Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```
+{: codeblock}

  1. Create a pull request for the rollback promotion pull request.
  1. Review the pull request and merge the pull request.
  1. Trigger the **Manual CD** pipeline run within the CD Toolchain.

-The summary of steps that the CD Pipeline follows for forced redeployment include:
+Here's a summary of all  steps that the CD Pipeline follows for forced redeployment:

-1. The CD Pipeline starts and tags the current commit with the pipeline run ID.
+* The CD Pipeline starts and tags the current commit with the pipeline run ID.
-2. The pipeline picks up the content of the corresponding environment branch from that tag.
+* The pipeline picks up the content of the corresponding environment branch from that tag.
-3. The pipeline calculates the deployment delta between the current commit and the contents of the `<target-environment>_latest` tag.
+* The pipeline calculates the deployment delta between the current commit and the contents of the `<target-environment>_latest` tag.
-4. A successful deployment concludes by attaching the `<target-environment>_latest` tag to the commit that you work with.
+* A successful deployment concludes by attaching the `<target-environment>_latest` tag to the commit that you work with.